|SocketTools 10 Upgrade Information|

 This section will help you upgrade an application written using a previous version of the SocketTools ActiveX Edition.
 In most cases, the modifications required will be minimal and may only require a few edits and recompiling the program.
 However, it is recommended that you review this entire guide so that you understand what changes were made and how those changes can be implemented in your software.

-SocketTools 10 is supported on Windows XP SP3 and later versions of Windows, including Windows 10 and Windows Server 2019.
-Earlier versions of the operating system, including Windows 95, Windows 98, Windows Me, Windows NT 4.0 and Windows 2000 are no longer supported by Microsoft and are not compatible with SocketTools.
+SocketTools 10 is supported on Windows 7, Windows Server 2008 R2 and later versions.
+Earlier versions of the operating system, including Windows 2000, Windows XP and Windows Vista are no longer supported by Microsoft and are not recommended for use with SocketTools.

-Developers who are redistributing applications which target Windows 10 or Windows Server should upgrade to ensure compatibility with the platform and current development tools.
-Support for secure connections on Windows XP and Windows Vista should be considered deprecated because those platforms do not support TLS 1.2 and most services will no longer accept connections from a client using TLS 1.0.
-The minimum recommended version of Windows is Windows 7 SP1.
+Developers who are redistributing applications which target Windows 10 or Windows Server 2019 should upgrade to ensure compatibility with the platform and current development tools.
+Secure connections on Windows XP and Windows Vista has been deprecated because those platforms do not support TLS 1.2 and most services will no longer accept connections from a client using SSL 3.0 or TLS 1.0.

 The SocketTools 10 ActiveX controls may be used with any programming language that supports the Component Object Model (COM) and ActiveX control interface.
 This includes languages such as Visual Basic 6.0, Visual FoxPro and PowerBuilder.
 Although the ActiveX controls may be used with Visual Basic .NET and Visual C#, it is strongly recommended that you use the SocketTools .NET Edition if you are creating applications for the .NET Framework.

-If you are developing on Windows Vista, Microsoft only supports Visual Studio 2005 or later versions.
-If you are developing on Windows 7 or Windows 8.1, it is recommended that you use Visual Studio 2010 or a later version.
+If you are developing on Windows 7 or Windows 8.1, it is recommended you use Visual Studio 2010 or a later version.
 Earlier versions of Visual Studio may require that you use those development tools with elevated privileges.
-If you cannot upgrade to the current version of Visual Studio, it's recommended that you continue to develop on the Windows XP platform using a virtual machine.

 If you are developing on Windows 10, the Visual Basic 6 runtime is supported on Windows 10, but the IDE is no longer supported by Microsoft.
 Visual Studio 2019 supports the use of ActiveX controls, although we generally recommend using Visual Studio 2019 and the .NET Edition for development on the current Windows platforms.